• Skip to primary navigation

 Git Log Oneline

 Commit Id: Each commit has a shortened ID, which is a compressed form of the commit’s hash.
-Even though hashes are not sequential numbers, they can still be used to uniquely identify commits.
+Even though hashes are not sequential numbers, they can still be used to identify commits uniquely.

 Commit Message: The commit message should be clear and concise so that you can understand the purpose of the commit.